 The Lincoln School System is a part of the County Board of Education.
 Lincoln residents voted for a new 5 mill tax, thats half a cent on one hundred dollars of assessed valuation, for new schools in 1999.
 The elementary school was completed first and the new junior and high school were completed in 2007.
-A new addition to the high school is presently under construction.
 The school is considered the best in the area.
 In 1911 Lincoln High School was the first county high school constructed.
-Lincoln graduates have distinguished themselves by becoming judges, lawyers, doctors, mayors, councilmembers, superintendants of education, teachers, administratiors, coaches, scientist, businessmen, military officers and enlisted, and other specialities.
+Lincoln graduates have distinguished themselves by becoming judges, lawyers, doctors, mayors, councilmembers, superintendants of education, teachers, administrators, coaches, scientist, businessmen, military officers and enlisted, and other specialties.

-Teachers at Lincoln are well trained and take special interest in their students.
+We are very proud of our teachers at Lincoln they are well trained and take special interest in their students.

 If you are a graduate of the Lincoln school system we want to recognize your accomplishments on this page.
 Write and tell us what you have achieved and the colleges and universities you attended.
 Examples: Burl S. Watson, University of Alabama, Chairman of the Board, Cities Services(Citgo); Clayton Davie, Neurosurgeon; Richard O’Dell, University of Alabama, star football player; William C. Sullivan, Circuit Judge, State of Alabama and author; Authur L. Thompson, Jacksonville State University, Superintendent of Education, State of Georgia; Michael Kimberly, Jacksonville State University, Board of Trustees Jacksonville State University and doctor with WHO; Gus Colvin, District Judge, State of Alabama; Jean Burk, Branch Manager Regions Bank (Retired); Tim Hackney, President, First National Bank; Judy Sanders, Branch Manager Metro Bank (Retired); Mark Ponder, Doctor; Brad Ponder, Attorney; Joey Cooper, Developer; Mildred Trammell, President, Historic Lincoln Preservation.